qhzeng-gittec/Qinghui_Zeng_Academic_site/projects/research_experience.md

 **Test from the simplest case:**
 If the code works for a complex problem, try to derive a simplest case where you have clear expectations for each output.
 Check the output from each intermediate step to see if it aligns with expectations.
 If it works well in such a case, gradually add more complex structures.
 If the code seems correct, but the results are still strange, try analyzing the error introduced by the algorithm, like perturbation theory and truncation error.

+But from my experience, the very "bad" problem, where the states changes dramatically, often cause the failure.
+There was a time I spent days checking my formula and bugs in code.
+But actually they are all fine.
+It was the inappropriate paramter setting that let the numerical solver performed badly.
+This made me understand that numerical solvers aren't so powerfull as I think, and it is only an alternative approach when exact solutions hard to find, like fluid dynamic problems.
+They are usefull, but to fully understand the problem, we need to approch it from theoretical side.